 3. Offal Smuggling

 You’re familiar with veggie smuggling – adding/hiding grated vegetables to everyday dishes to trick the kids to eat more vegetables.

 Offal smuggling is the same thing.
 You can add small amounts of ground liver to lasagne, bolognese, meatloaf, stews, savoury mince, chilli mince, to name a few.
-Double the nutritional benefits by smuggling offal and vegetables into these same dishes.
+Increase the nutritional benefits by smuggling offal and vegetables into these same dishes.